HL7/US-Core/input/intro-notes/StructureDefinition-us-core-immunization-intro.md

 - Use the status code: `not-done` to represent that an immunization was *not* given.
 - {:.new-content #FHIR-29745}Based upon the ONC U.S. Core Data for Interoperability (USCDI) v1 requirements, [CVX vaccine codes] are required and the [NDC vaccine codes] **SHOULD** be supported as a translation.
 CDC provides the [CDC National Drug Code (NDC) Directory – Vaccine NDC Linker Table] to assist implementers.
 The example [Immunization-imm-1](Immunization-imm-1.html) illustrates using both the CVX and NDC codes based upon this table.
+  - Note that the CVX code system contains some concepts that are  procedures, medications, or substances rather than immunizations.
+Implementers should not use these non-vaccine-related CVX codes.

 ### Examples